OroraTech: FOREST-3

 FOREST-3 is an Earth observation satellite focused on wildfire detection, developed by OroraTech with support of the German Aerospace Center (DLR) and the European Space Agency (ESA).
 The 8U CubeSat is designed to provide multispectral thermal-infrared imaging of Earth surface during afternoon hours, when many wildfires ignite, but which are insufficiently covered by other infrared imaging satellites.

 The development of FOREST-3 was funded by DLR via ESA's InCubed programme managed by the agency's ɸ-lab.
 The satellite was launched on 14 January 2025 on the Falcon 9 flight Transporter-12.
 FOREST-3 is OroraTech's first fully internally developed spacecraft and a precursor for a larger constellation of wildfire-detecting satellites planned by OroraTech.

+FOREST-16, 17, 18, 19

+On 3 May 2026, four satellites (FOREST-16 to19) were launched for the EU-funded, ESA-coordinated Greek National Microsatellite Program of the Hellenic Space Center on Falcon 9's CAS500-2 rideshare mission.
+These satellites form the Hellenic Fire System, the country's first dedicated satellite constellation for wildfire detection and monitoring.